Mall of America Family Guide, Floor By Floor

 3rd Floor Anchor Button

-Like Mall of America’s first floor, the third floor is packed with things to do.
+Like the first floor, the third floor is packed with things to do.
 Find interactive events and great shopping on the third floor, or chill out with the most substantial selection of restaurants in the whole mall.

 3rd Floor Attractions